VSM helps businesses visually illustrate, analyze, and improve every step in delivering a product or service.

 Identifying the issues that may be limiting perceived value for the customer is a necessary early step.
 What are your customers’ concerns?
 Where are they demanding change?
 What might be prompting them to leave?
 Your customers are the ones who define which steps in your processes are ‘valuable,’ so incorporate any relevant data or analysis that is available to help you determine which issues are standing in the way.

 The value stream covers every step involved in producing and delivering a product or service, but your VSM does not have to.
 You can decide for yourself how much of the value stream you want to focus on.
 Take the time to determine the scope of your VSM project, so that you can remain focused on the areas that matter the most right now.

 With the scope of your project firmly in mind, go through the process steps included in delivering the product or service.
 As you do so, pay close attention to the information flows and work activities themselves, and whether they produce customer value.
-Evaluate performance at each step, and add your process data to your value stream map.
+Evalue performance at each step, and add your process data to your value stream map.